 King & Spalding LLP is consistently sought out by major US banks to advise on acquisitions and dispositions of rail assets, as well as the leasing and financing of those assets.
 Carolyn Alford leads the financial services practice from Atlanta; and Jason Huff heads the transportation finance group.
 Huff has nationally recognized expertise in leasing, financing and portfolio acquisitions and dispositions of railcars and locomotives.
 Also key to the group is Christopher Buchanan, who focuses on the financing and purchase and sale of railcars, locomotives, chassis and other transportation assets.
 Recent highlights include Huff and Buchanan acting as outside counsel to Wells Fargo Rail Corporation in the restructuring of multiple leases with Covia Corporation, as part of a bankruptcy proceeding.
-At non-partner level, senior associate Derek Marks is active in the firm's transportation finance practice, while New York-based Mickey Jett is a key associate in the equipment finance and leasing practice.
+At non-partner level, New York-based Mickey Jett is a key associate in the equipment finance and leasing practice.
 All attorneys are based in Charlotte unless otherwise stated.

 Transport: rail and road - finance in United States